Cobbinshaw [2nd] (1875-1966)

 The line remains open and railway cottages remain on the east side of the line.

-A temporary signal box was opened here, to the south of the road bridge on the west side, between 1973 and 1979.
+A temporary signal box was opened here following the Penmanshiel Tunnel collapse in 1979.
+This was to the south of the road bridge on the west side, open between 1979 and 1981.

 South of the station was north of Tarbrax Junction which served the Tarbrax Oil Works and the North Cobbinshaw Lime Works.